alme197112/asd-and-Rizzo.github.io/feedback/NotGoodTFS.md

 TFS
 ===

-[TFS] with Team Foundation Version Control is unintuitive (I used GIT and SVN and was happy), unlogical, not consistent and buggy.
+[TFS] with Team Foundation Version Control is unintuitive (I used GIT and SVN and was happy), illogical, not consistent, buggy, slow.

 There are hate articles of TFS in internet.

-This is my  list of issues (VS 2012 and TFS 2013, with personal preferences for Git and open source tools, and experience with Atlassian, and different very old enterprise tools):
+And this is my  list of issues (VS 2012/2013 and TFS 2010/2013, with personal preferences for Git and open source tools, and experience with Atlassian, and different very old enterprise tools):

 - On check in it shows that there are merge conflicts even if I do not check in conflicted files.
 Conflicted file onlu one - MySolution.sln, which I have different local.
 It becomes different right after VS open for some reason.